 Other business metrics to consider include return on investment and customer lifetime value.
 However, these metrics depend on a number of unknowns and thus can be difficult to measure at times.

 Built on an open product stack, OpenText™ Magellan™ lets you quickly build, deploy and monetize intelligent recommendations for various use cases by bundling technologies for advanced analytics, machine learning, data modeling and preparation, and enterprise-grade BI into a single integrated infrastructure.
 Its Magellan Text Mining component allows you to augment and enrich these recommendation solutions by marrying your structured data with metadata from unstructured sources of information like websites, Twitter, document repositories, emails, etc.

 With all the necessary tools, components and technologies pre-integrated and configured out of the box, Magellan simplifies, accelerates and greatly reduces total cost of ownership and time to market for rapid development and deployment of intelligent recommendations.
-Learn more about how banks, insurance companies, and wealth-management firms can benefit from intelligent recommendations powered by Magellan.
+Learn more about financial service providers can benefit from intelligent recommendations powered by Magellan.